Guide to Shadowing a Doctor for Pre-Meds

 When shadowing a doctor examining a patient, observe how they do a proper physical exam.
 In particular, observe the basic courtesies and manners that one should have as a physician.
 Observe how the doctor respects whether it’s a male-to-male, male-to-female, female-to-female, or female-to-male examination.
 They have appropriate chaperones, and they make proper allowances to respect the patients’ modesty and so forth.

-Always send a thank you card or email to the doctor you shadowed.
+First of all, always send a thank-you card or email to the doctor you shadowed.

 Also, you might want to write down any formative or memorable experiences that you can mention in your AMCAS Personal Statement or Work & Activities Section.

-In terms of letters of recommendation, asking doctors you’ve shadowed probably isn’t your best bet.
+In terms of letters of recommendation, asking doctors you’ve shadowed probably isn’t your best bet (unless you worked with them in some other capacity – on research, say, or as a clinical volunteer).
 Shadowing is helpful, but it is still probably the least important aspect of your medical school application.
-Instead, AdComs will be looking for letters from people who’ve worked with, whether in a clinical, volunteering, or research setting.
+Instead, AdComs will be looking for letters from people you’ve worked with, whether in a clinical, volunteering, or research setting.

 Picture of Sahil Mehta MD